emmercm/www/src/blog/common-markdown-mistakes.md

 # Heading 1
 ```

-##### **Incorrect ordered list progression**
+##### **Incorrect ordered list prefix incrementing**

-Markdown renderers are especially forgiving about this rule, but ordered lists should either be written with correctly increasing numbers, or with all 1's.
+Markdown renderers are especially forgiving about this rule, but ordered lists should either be written with prefixes that increment one at a time, or prefixes of all 1's.

 Incorrect: